St Luke's Grammar School: History

 St Luke's Grammar School began in February 1993, following the amalgamation of three Sydney Anglican Schools Corporation schools on Sydney's Northern Beaches: Roseby Preparatory (Junior High) School, Peninsula Grammar (Boys) School and St Luke's Anglican College for Girls.

 The new K-12 co-educational school opened with 43 staff and 488 students, under the principalship of John Scott.
-During the first year, the School started its first Cottage (Preschool) class with 11 children, located in a house adjacent to the School.
+During the first year, the school started its first Cottage (Preschool) class with 11 children, located in a house adjacent to the school.
 By the following year, the first Master Plan was unveiled, which involved the building of a multi-purpose hall as well as a new administration building and Technological and Applied Studies block.

-The School was expanded by the introduction of a second Kindergarten class in 1995 and a third Year 7 in 1996.
+The school was expanded by the introduction of a second Kindergarten class in 1995 and a third Year 7 in 1996.
 As a result of Scott's Study Leave to the UK and USA in 1997, St Luke's Middle School commenced in 1999.
 This lay the foundation for a fully double streamed Junior School and a fully triple streamed Senior School by 2001.

 The school site has seen extensive building work over the years.
-In February 1997 the multi-purpose hall was officially opened by the Archbishop of Sydney.
-In 1998 work commenced on the St Luke's Junior Centre, accommodating classrooms for Cottage, Kindergarten and Year 1 and this was opened in 1999.
+In February 1997, the multi-purpose hall was officially opened by the Archbishop of Sydney.
+In 1998, work commenced on the St Luke's Junior Centre, accommodating classrooms for Cottage, Kindergarten and Year 1 and this was opened in 1999.
 A multimillion-dollar three-storey building housing the Library Resource Centre, Administration Offices and TAS opened in 2002.
 A third storey was added to the Junior School buildings in 2005, which involved the construction of the Link Building and the creation of a Common Room for Year 12 students.

-With John Scott's retirement in 2004, Jann Robinson took over the leadership of the School.
+With John Scott's retirement in 2004, Jann Robinson took over the leadership of the school, until Term 3 2020.
+Geoff Lancaster took over the leadership of the school beginning Term 4 2020.